This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 You can’t just rely on any lawyer, though.
 You need someone who specializes in either malpractice law or disability rights, depending on your family’s needs.
 The state bar association can help you find a professional with the right specialty, but you can also search through recommendations provided by other parents of children with disabilities.

 Interview lawyers before you hire one to be sure they will match your needs.
-Ask questions and find out about previous experience with similar cases.
+Ask questions and find out about any previous experience with similar cases.
 You can also ask for client references.
 Make sure the lawyer you choose makes you comfortable and who has your child’s best interests in mind.

 Medical Malpractice Laws in Connecticut

 Another law that can prevent some people from filing is the so-called “Good Faith” law.
-The state requires that you to get an expert opinion that states you have a valid malpractice case before you can file.
+The state requires that you get an expert opinion that states you have a valid malpractice case before you can file.
 This is one important reason you need the right lawyer.
 A lawyer has access to experts to provide such testimony.

 Rights for the Disabled in Connecticut